SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise1/README.md

 <img src="img/CPL166_021.png" alt="exercise1" width="70%">
 <br><br>

 Open the details view by double-clicking on `country`.
 Now add a new element by clicking on the '+' icon.
-Name the element `name` and select the type `String` with a length of 100.
+Name the element `name` and select the data type `String` with a length of 100.
 Tick the `key` checkbox to set the name as key.

 <img src="img/CPL166_022.png" alt="exercise1" width="100%">
 <br><br>

-To model the relationship of the entities `country` and `world` switch to the 'Associations' tab and add a new association.
+To model the relationship of the entities `country` and `world` switch to the 'Associations' tab and add a new association by clicking on the '+' icon again.
 Enter `partof` as name, select the Target Cardinality [0..1], Target Entity `world` and the Association Type `Managed`.
 Save the file by pressing CRTL+S and close the detail view by clicking on the `<` icon on the top-left.

 <img src="img/CPL166_023.png" alt="exercise1" width="100%">
 <br><br>